 It’s A Wrap For Kaun Banega Crorepati 11; Amitabh Bachchan Shoots For 12 Hours At A Stretch

-Just like the previous season, Kaun Banega Crorepati 11 has also been successful.
-The show, which is hosted by the legendary Amitabh Bachchan, has been receiving love and appreciation from viewers.
+Just like previous season, Kaun Banega Crorepati 11 has also been successful.
+The show, which is hosted by the legendary actor Amitabh Bachchan, has been receiving love and appreciation from viewers.
 It is also one of the top shows on the TRP chart.
 Soon, the show will come to an end.
-Apparently, Big B shot for 12 hours at a stretch and completed three episodes back to back.
+Apparently, Big B shot for 12 hours at a stretch and completed three episodes shoot back to back.
 The finale episode will be shot today (November 13).

 ‘Work Is The Adrenalin Of Life’

 Big B shared a few pictures from the sets and captioned them, "Work is the adrenalin of life ..," and "There is no work without work ..."
-Producer Siddhartha Basu took to social media to inform fans about the last day of shoot.
+Producer Siddhartha Basu too to social media to inform fans about the last day shoot of the show.

 Amitabh Bachchan Shoots For 12 Hours At A Stretch